IRLL/HIPPO_Gym/README.md

         It handles the render-step loop
         '''
         while not self.done:
-            message = await self.websocket.recieveData()
+            message = await self.websocket.receiveData()
-            # Message is recieved from Websocket in JSON Format
+            # Message is received from Websocket in JSON Format
             await self.handle_message(message)
 ```
+In the handle_message function, we have the flexibility to define the approach for processing the received messages.

-and here we can choose how we want to handle the actual message.
-If you are curious further about the backend configuration, more specifiacally how `agent.py` and `websocket.py` is configured, you can read through the documented source code.
+If you are curious further about the backend configuration, more specifically how `agent.py` and `websocket.py` is configured, you can read through the documented source code.

 ## Contributors